codegirl140/codegirl140/README.md

 - I'm not a good coder

-I code because I enjoy it, but I'm no Richard Stallman, expect lots of confusion from me as I try to wrap my head around code
+I code because I enjoy it, but I'm no Linus Torvalds, expect lots of confusion from me as I try to wrap my head around code

 - I'm Buisy